wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/7-select-right-migration-option-for-your-organization.md

 ### Your source system is Exchange 2010, 2013 or 2016

-If your source system is Exchange 2010, Exchange 2013, or Exchange Server 2016, consider the following options.<br>
+If your source system is Exchange 2010, Exchange 2013, or Exchange Server 2016, consider the following options.

 > [!WARNING]
 > The cutover migration supports moving up to 2000 mailboxes.
 However, due to length of time it takes to create and migrate 2000 users, it's more reasonable to migrate 150 users or less.